Sublime (philosophy): John Ruskin

+[Turner's] quest for a visual vocabulary of the sublime [can be understood] as an emulation of the poetic medium, and as an attempt to demonstrate that the pictorial medium could be sublime in itself. [...]
+This ambition pervades much of Turner’s production, leading him to provide one of the most adequate pictorial responses to the challenge initiated by Burke’s Enquiry. [...]
+[Turner's] pictorial processes [were] an attempt to overcome the mimetic limitations of visual representation and articulate the presentation of the unpresentable.

+This emphasis on capturing empirical sensations in painting provided the theoretical foundations for the French Impressionist painters, who cited Turner's techniques as a primary influence.

 German philosophy

 Immanuel Kant

 Viviano Codazzi: Rendition of St. Peter's Square, Rome, dated 1630.
 Kant referred to St. Peter's as "splendid", a term he used for objects producing feeling for both the beautiful and the sublime.

 In an early work (of 1764), Immanuel Kant made an attempt to record his thoughts on the observing subject's mental state in Observations on the Feeling of the Beautiful and Sublime.
 He held that the sublime was of three kinds: the noble, the splendid, and the terrifying.

 In his later Critique of Judgment (1790), Kant says that there are two forms of the sublime, the mathematical and the dynamical, although some commentators hold that there is a third form, the moral sublime, a hold-over from the earlier "noble" sublime.
 Kant claims, "We call that sublime which is absolutely great"(§ 25).
 He distinguishes between the "remarkable differences" of the Beautiful and the Sublime, noting that beauty "is connected with the form of the object", having "boundaries", while the sublime "is to be found in a formless object", represented by a "boundlessness" (§ 23).

 Kant divides the sublime into the mathematical and the dynamical, where in the mathematical "aesthetical comprehension" is not a consciousness of a merely greater unit, but the notion of absolute greatness not constrained by any idea of limitation (§ 27).
 The dynamically sublime is "nature considered in an aesthetic judgment as might that has no dominion over us", and an object can create a fearfulness "without [us] being afraid of it" (§ 28).

 He considers both the beautiful and the sublime as "indefinite" concepts, but where beauty relates to the "Understanding", sublime is a concept belonging to "Reason", and "shows a faculty of the mind surpassing every standard of Sense" (§ 25).
 For Kant, one's inability to grasp the magnitude of a sublime event (such as an earthquake) demonstrates the inadequacy of one's sensibility and imagination.
 Simultaneously, one's ability subsequently to identify such an event as singular and whole indicates the superiority of one's cognitive, supersensible powers.
 Ultimately, it is this "supersensible substrate," underlying both nature and thought, on which true sublimity is located.